uttarayan21/keyboards/corne/corne.md

 - 20x 5mm screws                                            (bought from robu.in)
 - 2x 2-pin SPST Switch (?)                                  (bought from robu.in)
 - 45x SOD-123 Diodes (1N4148W)                              (bought from robu.in)
-- 45x Gateron Hotswap sockets                               (bought from neomacro.in)

 Other things that you'll need but not part of the keyboard

-Soldering Iron: Pinecil v2 (or any soldering iron you have)
+Soldering Iron: Pinecil v2 / Fnirsi HS-02 (or any soldering iron you have)

 ### Planning
 - pcb: